 Sex is a large part of intimacy for couples, and sex ebbs and flows in relationships.
-It is just how life works, but if your love life has come to a screeching halt, then I’d be wary that your spouse is no longer interested or at least not in you.
+But if your love life has come to a screeching halt, then I’d be wary that your spouse is no longer interested or at least not in you.

 This doesn’t just mean that no sex is happening, period.
 If your spouse is denying your sexual advances, and/or not initiating physical intimacy, and it has been going on for an extended period of time, I would start to read this as a sign that something in your marriage could be off.
 And your spouse could be considering “splitsville.”

 A lack of sex can be a byproduct of a lack of attraction and/or sex drive caused from other problems in your marriage.
 If you’re no longer emotionally intimate, chances are your physical intimacy will fall to the wayside.

 There are many reasons why sex fades, and it is usually when someone is under appreciated and/or you stop communicating.
 A big contributor to your lack of sex can also be an increase in arguing without any conflict resolution.
 But we will get to that later in the article.

 Your Spouse Makes More and More Plans Without You

 If your spouse begins to make more plans that don’t include you, this could mean that they no longer enjoy quality time together or that they are planning for your life apart.
 I wouldn’t jump to this conclusion right away.